kamax-matrix/mxisd/docs/threepids/session/session.md

 used to store *remote* sessions and binds.

 On the flip side, at the time of writing, the Matrix specification and the central Matrix.org servers do not allow to remote a 3PID bind.
-This means that once a 3PID is published (email, phone number, etc.), it cannot be easily remove and would require contacting the Matrix.org administrators for each bind individually.
+This means that once a 3PID is published (email, phone number, etc.), it cannot be easily removed and would require contacting the Matrix.org administrators for each bind individually.
 This poses a privacy, control and security concern, especially for groups/corporations that want to keep a tight control on where such identifiers can be made publicly visible.